oviaseshadri/oviaseshadri.github.io/notes/acl18/sear.md

 <img src="https://github.com/anirbanl/anirbanl.github.io/blob/master/img/notes/sear-main.png" alt="drawing" width="400"/>
 It is possible to fool the model by adversarially changing a single character (c), but at the cost of making the question nonsensical.
 A **Semantically Equivalent Adversary** (d) results in an incorrect answer while preserving semantics.

+## Main Contributions
 1. Inspired by adversarial examples for images, they introduce semantically equivalent adversaries (SEAs) – text inputs that are perturbed in semantics-preserving ways, but induce changes in a black box model’s predictions.
 These are representative of real world scenarios compared to malicious attacks like misspellings, scrambling, removing words, etc.
 2. Derivation of some semantics-preserving rules - semantically equivalent adversarial rules (SEARs), which are more globally applicable rather than perturbations to individual instances.
 3. SEAs and SEARs, designed to unveil local and global oversensitivity bugs in NLP models.
 4. Paraphrase generation techniques are used for to generate SEAs (model-agnostic).
-Next SEAs are generalized into semantically equivalent rules.
+Next SEAs are generalized into semantically equivalent rules (SEARs).

-## Main Contributions
+### Example SEARs in different problem settings
 <img src="https://github.com/anirbanl/anirbanl.github.io/blob/master/img/notes/sear-mc.png" alt="drawing" width="280"/> <img src="https://github.com/anirbanl/anirbanl.github.io/blob/master/img/notes/sear-vqa.png" alt="drawing" width="280"/> <img src="https://github.com/anirbanl/anirbanl.github.io/blob/master/img/notes/sear-sent.png" alt="drawing" width="280"/>